 Suppose you decide to write a history of fandom in general or of one particular aspect of fandom in particular.
-How do you go about it?
+How do you

-That was the basic question which needed answering when I set out to tackle All Our Yesterdays.
+That was the basic question which needed answering when I set out to tackle All Jur Yesterdays.
 We need more histories of fandom, both the eras that have already been covered and certain specialized sections of fandom which have been given only broad historical treatment.
-Maybe some other people will be inspired to go to work on fannish history, if I outline the way I went about it.
+Maybe some other people will be inspired about it.